Fiction

 “Okay.
 Begin with Marx.”

 “His father was African, but Karl was born in a German-speaking part of Russia.
 He co-wrote The Communist Manifesto with Engels.
 This is fresh in my mind only because of Engels.
 He has been of interest to me lately because of his thoughts about false consciousness.
-Although his turn out to be only about people not recognizing their own interests instead of swallowing whatever the ruling class is comfortable believing about itself.
-Like us in medicine where their records record almost nothing uncomfortable for them.
+Although his turn out to be only about people not recognizing their own interests instead of swallowing uncritically whatever the ruling class wants to believe about itself.
+Like us in medicine where they record almost nothing that could be uncomfortable for them, in order to believe themselves what they want everyone to believe about them, and we uncritically do.
+Just like Engels said.
 But that doesn’t help me understand who and what I am.
-How am I here being what I am.
+How am I here being what I am?
 So, I am reading about awareness.
 What it is.
 Where it comes from.”

 “Okay.
 Okay.
 You don’t belong in the first grade.
 We will figure out what grade you belong in.”